 Learn more about rural high-speed satellite Internet service.

 With HughesNet you can have broadband satellite Internet access in your home regardless of where you live and without tying up your phone lines.
 Order HughesNet and a certified HughesNet installer will visit your home to install a satellite dish and modem.
 This will give you broadband satellite Internet access from your home computer.

 Learn more about broadband Internet access via satellite.

 For the home user, there are various high-speed Internet options with HughesNet.
 All of the satellite Internet plans come with an always-on connection, super-fast downloads, 24/7 technical support, a minimum of five email accounts, and email spam and virus filtering.

 Determine what plan you need at home based on your Internet needs.
-If you like to download videos and often visit Websites that contain many graphics, then the Power MAX plan may be the best option for you with its high-speed Internet download speed of up to 15 Mbps.
-On the other hand, if you use the Internet mainly for checking and sending email, then the Connect plan may meet your needs with a download speed of 5 Mbps.
+If you like to download videos and often visit Websites that contain many graphics, then our fastest plan may be the best option for you with its high-speed Internet download speed of up to 15 Mbps.
+On the other hand, if you use the Internet mainly for checking and sending email, then our most basic plans may meet your needs with a download speed of 5 Mbps.
 For more details on satellite Internet pricing and plan descriptions, visit the Plans & Pricing page.
-Once you've decided what meets your high-speed Internet connection needs, get started with HughesNet by signing up today.
+Once you’ve decided what meets your high-speed Internet connection needs, get started with HughesNet by signing up today.

 Satellite Internet Connection TechnologyIn order to have a satellite Internet connection in your home, you will need to have a satellite dish (antenna) attached to the roof of your home and a satellite modem connected to your home computer.